There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Students are able to (1) in performance, demonstrate (1) further command of technical skills and musical concepts encountered in this repertoire-based unit; (2) a continuing development of instrumental/vocal technique beyond the level attained after completing MUSC2541 Practical Music 3 and demonstrate this development through growing control of intonation, rhythm, accuracy, articulation and tone quality through performance of appropriate recital repertoire; (3) continuing development in knowledge of relevant repertoire, through preparation of specifically chosen works drawn from the literature of his/her instrument or voice of greater difficulty and complexity than that studied in MUSC2541 Practical Music 3; (4) continuing development of musicianship through sophistication of phrasing, dynamic control and general expression beyond the level attained in MUSC2541 Practical Music 3; and (5) increasing sophistication in the collaborative skills required in ensemble performance and (2) in composition, apply (1) knowledge of real-time digital audio in the development of original compositions; (2) knowledge of relevant music programming software; (3) advanced compositional techniques and tools to the development of complex musical material; and (4) knowledge of conventional and extended techniques for acoustic instruments.
+Students are able to (1) in Performance—(a) demonstrate further command of instrumental/vocal technique beyond the level attained in MUSC2541 Principal Studies 3; (b) demonstrate control of intonation, rhythm, accuracy, articulation and tone quality through performance of appropriate Level 2 repertoire; (c) prepare repertoire of greater difficulty and complexity than that studied in MUSC2541 Principal Studies 3; (d) demonstrate continuing development of musicianship through sophistication of phrasing, dynamic control and general expression beyond the level attained in MUSC2541 Principal Studies 3; (e) demonstrate increasing sophistication in collaborative music making skills appropriate to this level of tertiary performance; and (f) demonstrate more advanced performance practice conventions and style and (2) in Composition—(a) apply knowledge of real-time digital audio in the development of original compositions; (b) apply advanced compositional techniques and tools to the development of complex musical material; (c) apply knowledge of conventional and extended techniques for acoustic instruments; (d) demonstrate increasing sophistication in collaborative music making skills appropriate to this level of tertiary performance; and (e) apply knowledge of relevant music programming software..

 - Unit Coordinator(s)